Furnace Repair Checklist

 - Make certain that the button is on “heat” instead of “off” or “cool.”

 - Make sure the program is set to the right day and time and is scheduled to “run.”
 If you’re having problems getting out of the program, set the temperature by using the up/down arrows and using the “hold” button.
-This will make the heating to turn on if thermostat programming is causing an issue.
+This will cause the furnace to turn on if thermostat is causing an issue.

 - Increase the temperature setting to 5 degrees hotter than the room temperature.